Get 50% off Resos paid plans for 3 months Claim offer →

 Key features:

-• Advanced pacing controls
+• Advanced inventory controls

 • Integration with OpenTable’s diner network